IEEE SA STANDARDS BOARD BYLAWS

 Dominance is normally defined as the exercise of authority, leadership, or influence by reason of superior leverage, strength, or representation to the exclusion of fair and equitable consideration of other viewpoints.
-Dominance can also be defined as the exercise of authority, leadership, or influence by reason of sufficient leverage, strength, or representation to hinder the progress of the standards development activity.
+Dominance can also be defined as the exercise of authority, leadership, or influence by reason of sufficient leverage, strength, or representation to hinder the progress of any IEEE SA activities, including but not limited to standards development activities.
 Such dominance is contrary to open and fair participation by all interested parties and is unacceptable.

 Openness is defined as the quality of being not restricted to a particular type or category of participants.
 All meetings involving standards development shall be open to all interested parties.

-A person who believes that a participant's disclosure is materially incomplete or incorrect should report that fact to the appropriate Sponsor(s).
+A person who believes that a participant's disclosure is materially incomplete or incorrect should report that fact to the appropriate Standards Committee(s).

-A Sponsor shall be made up of any of the categories of membership described in IEEE Bylaw I-403.
-This Sponsor shall have a professed interest in the development of standards (either by direct participation or by the process of review) in technological areas that fall under the general scope of interest to the IEEE.
+A Standards Committee shall be made up of any of the categories of membership described in IEEE Bylaw I-403.
+This Standards Committee shall have a professed interest in the development of standards (either by direct participation or by the process of review) in technological areas that fall under the general scope of interest to the IEEE.

-All IEEE standards development shall be based on projects that have been approved by the IEEE-SA Standards Board, and each project shall be the responsibility of a Sponsor.
-Sponsors of IEEE standards projects are committees that are responsible for the development and coordination of the standards project and the maintenance of the standard after approval of the standard by the IEEE-SA Standards Board.
+All IEEE standards development shall be based on projects that have been approved by the IEEE SA Standards Board, and each project shall be the responsibility of a Standards Committee.
+Standards Committees are responsible for the development and coordination of the standards project and the maintenance of the standard after approval of the standard by the IEEE SA Standards Board.

-The Sponsor shall be one of the following:
+The Standards Committee shall be one of the following:

 a) A Technical Committee within an IEEE Society/Council